core-wg/oscore/draft-ietf-core-object-security.md

 * Algorithm (Alg).
 Value that identifies the COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

-* Base Key (base_key).
+* Base Key (master_secret).
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

 The Sender Context contains the following parameters: